 The deadline for 2017 will be posted shortly.

-A detailed letter of support, signed by a minimum of five individuals of which one may be a student.
+Nominations require a detailed letter of support, signed by a minimum of five individuals of which one may be a student.
 All members of the Faculty of Arts may support a nomination, that is, academic, clerical, managerial and technical staff, as well as students registered in a Faculty of Arts department.
 The letter of support should profile the nominee's contributions to the Department, the Faculty and the University.

 For further information, please call 514-398-4216.